Universal PDF XSS After Party

 hi nice site.

 We allow users to try our software by uploading documents to an application we host.
 Some of the uploaded documents can be seen and accessed by other users.
+What kind of measures can we take so that users with older Acrobat versions are not compromised?

 you just gotta convince them to get the newest version of Acrobat.
 That’s why there are updates and improved versions, to fix the bugs and vulnerabilities of previous editions.